Volunteers are at the very heart of everything we do and achieve at DOP. In 2015 alone, almost 150 volunteers donated 12,000 hours. That's huge!

 You don’t need to be an expert, we have opportunities at all levels and will provide relevant guidance and training where required.
 All tools and equipment will be provided.

-If you'd like to support the Dyfi Osprey Project then get in touch to join the team, or as we like to call them, The Family.
+If you'd like to support the Dyfi Osprey Project then please fill in our online application form to join the team, or as we like to call them, The Family.
 For more information call us on 01654 781 414 or contact our Volunteer Officer, Janine, on firstname.lastname@example.org.

 How to volunteer: